-Once a brand has been approved, Oregon City will commit to activating that brand throughout the City to create a unified sense of place. - 3.
+Once a brand has been approved, Oregon City will commit to activating that brand throughout the city to create a unified sense of place. - 3.
 Research and define the Oregon City visitor: Understanding your visitor and the effectiveness of your brand and marketing activations is key to any destination's continuous improvement.
-While initial work has been completed during strategic marketing sessions to identify the ORegon City brand, it will be important to reassess as the Oregon City brand grows.
+While initial work has been completed during strategic marketing sessions on what the brand of Oregon City is, it will be important to reassess as the Oregon City brand grows.
 Once the brand has had time to take root, Oregon City will begin to dig deeper into how their brand is resonating with initial visitor profiles and determine more clearly what visitor segments are being drawn to their offerings.